kryzii/WRITEUPS/2025/CURTIN CTF/README.md

 <img width="1285" height="577" alt="image" src="https://github.com/user-attachments/assets/7af038f3-5770-46e9-bc7e-b134e83bdd2f" />

+#### Flag
 ```
 CURTIN_CTF{⠞⠓⠼⠉_⠼⠚⠝⠑_⠺⠓⠕_⠋⠑⠼⠉⠇_⠼⠁⠞_⠁⠇⠇_⠺⠊⠞⠓⠼⠚⠥⠞_⠎⠑⠑⠼⠁⠝⠛_⠊⠞_⠼⠙⠇⠇}
 ```

-# Yaps:
+## Yap-yap-yap

 This CTF was a long ride.
 We played hard, learned a lot, and felt both happy and sad along the way.

 Near the end, we @BlueSmurf were holding 7th place.
 That spot mattered because it was the last prize spot.
 If I had solved the last web challenge, we could have stayed there.
 But in the last five minutes, we dropped from 7th to 10th.
 The organizers said no flag hoarding, but it still happened.
 I don’t want to show too many screenshots or complain too much, but it hurt.

 What made me sad was not just losing the place, but seeing how much time my teammates Afiq and Akmal gave to this.
-We stayed strong all event, moving between 1st and 7th place, fighting to keep our spot.
+We stayed strong all event, moving between 1st and 7th place, fighting to keep our spot for the whole 24 hours.
 Losing it at the end felt heavy.

 It was also very tiring.
 On Friday evening I joined an online CTF, then at night StoutCTF started.
-I played from 10pm until 8:30am Saturday without sleep.
+I played from 10pm until 8:30am Saturday.
 I think I slept a little, then woke up around 11am to continue CurtinCTF.
 We kept pushing and stayed near the top until the last moment when flag hoarding knocked us down.

 <img width="1523" height="594" alt="image" src="https://github.com/user-attachments/assets/1e6e6575-454c-4964-98c0-951450df2599" />

-And honestly, it’s tiring to lose multiple CTFs in just two weeks in a row, especially after getting so close to prizes so many times.
-SherpaCTF slipped away because of my dumb careless mistake — I didn’t even check robots.txt.
+And honestly, it’s tiring to lose multiple CTFs in multiple weeks in a row, especially after getting so close to prizes so many times.
+SherpaCTF slipped away because of my dumb careless mistake that I didn’t even check robots.txt.
 IBOH Stage 2 attack and defence was another heartbreak, dropping from 2nd to 7th because I didn’t patch fast enough.
 Then IGOH Stage 2, where I ended up 13th and played really bad.
 I started very, very slow, and by the time I tried to catch up it was already too late.

 Even though we didn’t win any prizes, I still walked away with something valuable.
 Placements come and go, but the lessons stay.
 What matters most is the time spent learning and playing together with my teammates.
 We gave it our best, and even if the scoreboard didn’t end in our favor, the experience itself was worth it.